-First of all, bike riding is cheap in Vietnam.
-I paid $150 USD for 3 days riding, which included an amazing local guide, basic guesthouse accommodation, a few sightseeing options and the bike.
+I paid $150 USD for 3 days.
+This included an amazing local guide, basic guesthouse accommodation, a few sightseeing options and the bike.
 Additional food, petrol and sightseeing were paid for by myself as I travelled.

 No matter what your skill level on a bike, Vietnam is sure to test you.
-As a novice, the twists and turns of a paved road started me off, but after a few hours, the city roads gave way to the rural and I was stuck learning to control the 2 wheels on the loose gravel.
+As a novice, the twists and turns of a paved road seemed easy at the start.
+But after a few hours, the city roads gave way to the rural.
+I was stuck learning to control the 2 wheels on the loose gravel.
 It is hard and tiring work for a newbie.

 Day one was about finding my feet, or pedal, so to speak.
 Learning when to go fast and slow, and when to break.
 Dodging potholes became second nature and we winded our way up through the jungle villages and headed towards what was once the Viet Cong front line.